andersonopt/website/content/blog/product-release-notes-4-14-20.md

 ![](/images/APN_Map_Search.png)

-* Input the APN/PIN followed by a COMMA and then the STATE (full name or state abbreviation both ok).
+* Input the APN/PIN followed by a COMMA and then the STATE.
 Any matching parcel(s) will be added as assets to the project map and the parcel table.

 ![](/images/Parcel_Added_APN.png)

-You can also create a Greenfield-Land project and search for the primary asset parcel by APN.
+* You can also create a Greenfield-Land project and search for the primary asset parcel by APN.

 ![](/images/Land_Project_APN.png)